 Our Sunday Service begins at 10:15 AM

-We begin a typical Sunday service by gathering as a community and by greeting one another and welcoming those who are visiting.
-In the opening hymn we offer praise to God.
+We begin a typical Sunday service by gathering as a community and by greeting one another and formoing ourselves into a worshipping community.
+In an opening hymn we offer praise to God.
 Following prayer we listen to three readings from the Bible.
 Usually one from the Old Testament, a second from a letter written to the early churches, a psalm and a reading from one of the four Gospels.

 Next comes a Children's Chat with good and godly learning for our youngest members.
 Then a homily which interprets one or more of the readings appointed for the day.
 The Nicene Creed puts the emphasis of the homily in the context of the faith of the larger church.
 We offer prayers together—for the Church, the World, and those in need.
 We pray for the sick, thank God for all the good things in our lives, and finally, we pray for those who have died.